PrefectHQ/prefect/src/integrations/prefect-bitbucket/README.md

 private_bitbucket_block.save(name="my-private-bitbucket-block")
 ```

-!!! info "Differences between Bitbucket Server and Bitbucket Cloud"

 For Bitbucket Cloud, only set the `token` to authenticate.
 For Bitbucket Server, set both the `token` and the `username`.